aharonium/opensiddur.org/posts/HTML/compilations/kol-bo/siddur-olas-tamid-by-aaron-wolf.html.md

 Rabbi Raphael Davidovich, Rabbi Benjamin Levi, Rabbi Sholmo Hunger,H. aver Mark Selent, Mr. Brian Rothenberg, Rabbi Jason Claude, and Steven Perlin all helped out in their own ways by answering questions about nusaḥ, instructions, page layout, and every inane detail of tefila.

-Rabbi Rallis Wiesenthal did a great חסד by providing much of the text available under a Creative Commons Attribution-ShareAlike licence and providing his own input.
+Rabbi Rallis Wiesenthal did a great חסד by providing much of the text available under a <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike</a> licence and providing his own input.
 Ari Auerbach, and many others on Stack Exchange helped with the source code.

 The Wolf logo was drawn by Yisroel Mendenhall.
 Most of all I would like to thank Ha-Shem, Der Ewige, for bringing me to the occasion of being able to put together such a work.
 Forgive me for anyone whom I may have forgotten to mention above.
 Please attribute all errors to me, be them in ḥ, instructions, page layout, or anything else.
+</div></blockquote>
 </body>
 </html>